Documentation page for diffsph¶

 Otherwise download the zip file from the repository https://github.com/mertio1/diffsph

-For global installations, while in the diffsph
+For global installations, while in the diffsph’s main folder type:

 python setup.py bdist_wheel